How to Stand Out in a World Flooded With AI Content

 Read more from Brand Credential Newsletter

 Hi Reader, I’m Justin and I write Brand Credential—a platform where I share insights on personal branding and marketing from my 12+ years in the industry, including leading marketing teams at startups and now a 5,000+ person tech company.
-This week, I’m unpacking two brand-building skills that are only becoming more valuable as AI floods our feeds with content: taste and distribution. 🔍 This Week’s Insight: Taste & Distribution Are the New Brand Moats AI tools are making content creation...
+This week, I’m digging into something I’ve been seeing across the marketing industry: a renaissance of human connection that's counterbalancing the rise of AI. 🔍 This week’s insight: Marketing's human renaissance Marketers are adopting AI faster than ever....

 Hi Reader, I’m Justin and I write Brand Credential—a platform where I share insights on personal branding and marketing from my 12+ years in the industry, including leading marketing teams at startups and now a 5,000+ person tech company.
-This week, I’m sharing a personal update: how I’m rebuilding my personal brand after a year of major changes and burnout — plus the simple content system I’m using that you can use, too, if you’re juggling a full plate. 🔍 This Week’s Insight: Structure Over...
+This week, I’m digging into a topic that doesn’t get talked about enough in marketing circles: the value of internal marketing—aka promoting your marketing team's work within your company. 🔍 This week’s insight: People can’t value marketing work they don’t...

-Hi Reader, It’s been a while, so I wanted to reintroduce myself.
-I’m Justin and I write Brand Credential—platform where I share insights on personal branding and marketing from my 12+ years in the industry, including leading marketing teams at startups and now a 5,000+ person tech company.
-If you’re new here (or forgot you signed up), welcome.
-If you’ve been here a while, thanks for sticking around.
-I paused the newsletter last year to focus on other areas of life and business.
-It’s been a...
+Hi Reader, I’m Justin and I write Brand Credential—a platform where I share insights on personal branding and marketing from my 12+ years in the industry, including leading marketing teams at startups and now a 5,000+ person tech company.
+This week, I’m diving into a trend that’s especially relevant for anyone in marketing: why marketers are the next great creators. 🔍 This week’s insight: marketing professionals are perfectly positioned to become creators The skills that make a great...